 The climate of Prague is mild and has 4 seasons.
 The coldest month is January and the warmest is July.
 December is busy due to the Christmas markets.

-Currency in Czech Republic
+Currency in the Czech Republic

 Czech Crown – CZK